In the recent few years, the retail industry as a whole has been suffering from a steady decline in sales.

 And now that you know how to use the “Detailed targeting” section,

-Next, I want to introduce to you a targeting option that most small business owners are not aware of
+Next, we want to introduce to you a targeting option that most small business owners are not aware of

 And that is….